-A Cote de Boeuf recipe – or more correctly, Côte de Bœuf recipe – from superstar French Chef Pierre Gagnaire became one of our most memorable souvenirs of our stay in Paris.
+This Cote de Boeuf recipe – or more correctly, côte de bœuf recipe – comes courtesy of superstar French chef Pierre Gagnaire.
+It became one of our most memorable souvenirs of our stay in Paris.
 But when we first shared the recipe for this quintessential French dish back in 2010, we could never have known it would become one of our most read stories and most popular recipes year after year.

-We could never have expected that, firstly, the chef would say ‘couscous’, and secondly, when we urged Pierre to choose something more traditionally French (as we’d just come from Morocco), that his Côte de Bœuf or cote de boeuf recipe would become one of our most-read posts.
+We could never have expected that, firstly, the chef would say ‘couscous’, and secondly, when we urged Pierre to choose something more traditionally French (as we’d just come from Morocco), and he recommended côte de bœuf, that this cote de boeuf recipe would become one of our most-read posts year after year.

 “Couscous?!”
 Lara and I both exclaimed.
 While it wasn’t the suggestion we were hoping for, the chef had a point.